yahirgamesLLC/Samuel/README.md

 ## What is SAM?

-Sam is a very small Text-To-Speech (TTS) program written in C, that runs on most popular platforms.

-It is an adaption to Javascript of the speech software SAM (Software Automatic Mouth) for the Commodore C64 published in the year 1982 by Don't Ask Software (now SoftVoice, Inc.).
+This is a vanilla Javascript port of the Text-To-Speech (TTS) software SAM (Software Automatic Mouth) for the Commodore C64 published in the year 1982 by Don't Ask Software (now SoftVoice, Inc.).

 It is based on the adaption to C by
 [Stefan Macke](https://github.com/s-macke/SAM)